RSE-Sheffield/RateSetter-SteerSuite/testcases/variables.md

 If not set then will default to `0` and behave as if there is no social distancing.

+# `groupId`

+Assign an agent to a group.
+A group is a social ruling for pedestrians that means they want to achieve the same sets of goals, and want to move around the world more closely than compared to other agents.

+Should be set within the `initialConditions` tag.

+If not set then will default to the enum `Value::unset` which is equal to `-1` and behaves as an independent agent.

 # `seekStaticTargetSet`

 An alternative goal type for use within the `goalSequence` tag.